The trees are saved. What about the people?

 RBKC councillors know about the hundreds of injuries on these roads and have seen the revised plans – but are still wavering.

 Please act now and tell them you want a safer RBKC!
-It only takes two minutes using the form on this page.

 Why do we need this scheme?

 - Local authorities have a duty to keep people safe.
 To ignore these roads’ appalling safety record would be immoral.
 As well as RBKC residents, thousands of Londoners use these roads daily as their most direct route to work.

 - It will allow all ages and abilities to travel actively.
 Fifteen new pedestrian crossings, safer side roads and protected bike lanes will mean that elderly people will more easily reach bus stops and shops and children will be able to pedal safely to school.
 More physical activity will mean healthier residents.